 The Financial Management Committee reviews applications on a rolling basis for the following funds.
-For the Fall 2018 semester, meetings are held every other Tuesday evening in the Champagne room at 5:45 pm.
 Meetings are open to all AUS Constituents, who are granted observer status.

 - Include a phone number in your application.
 If you need funding, and your application is tabled because we cannot reach you to ask you questions, you will have to wait another two weeks before you hear back.

 - You are welcome to present your application at the next FMC meeting.
 This can often save time because it allows to ask questions and give feedback immediately.